 Dry Suit Rental

 Your comfort and safety is the highest priority at LCTA.
 Advancements in dry suit technology is greatly improving their accessibility and can greatly enhance your whitewater experience!
-We are building our inventory, but quantities and sizes are limited, call or email for sizing and availability.
+Sizes and quantities are limited, call or email for sizing and availability.
 Our Dry Suits are made by OS Systems in Oregon.
 We can refer other companies if needed.